Skip to content

 Alfred_Bader_Copyright_Queen’s University Archives, Alfred Bader fonds

-Born 1924, son of a Jewish father and a Catholic mother.
-Evacuated to Great Britain at the end of 1938 with the first Kindertransport (Children’s Transport) from Vienna.
+Born in 1924, he is the son of a Jewish father and a Catholic mother.
+At the end of 1938, he is evacuated to Great Britain with the first Kindertransport (Children’s Transport) from Vienna.

 Photo: Queen’s University Archives, Alfred Bader fonds